Women's music: Origin

+Development

-In the late 1960s and early 1970s in the United States, some people perceived that there were few "positive women's images within popular music" and a "lack of opportunities for female performers".
+In the late 1960s and early 1970s in the United States, some critics and musicians perceived that there were few "positive women's images within popular music" and a "lack of opportunities for female performers".
 They viewed women as having a disadvantage in the field because of their difference in gender.
-At the time, major US record labels had only signed a few women's bands, including Fanny, Birtha, The Deadly Nightshade, Goldie and the Gingerbreads and the band that they evolved into, Isis.
-In reaction to this perceived lack of inclusion of women in the mainstream, some feminists decided it necessary for women to create a separate space for women to create music.
-Lesbian and feminist separatism was then used as a "tactic which focused women's energy and would give an enormous boost to the growth and development of women's music."
+At the time, major US record labels had only signed a few women's bands, including Fanny, Birtha, The Deadly Nightshade, Goldie and the Gingerbreads, and the band that evolved into Isis.
+In reaction to this perceived lack of inclusion of women in the mainstream, some feminists decided it was necessary to create a separate space for women to create music.
+Lesbian and feminist separatism were then used as a "tactic which focused women's energy and would give an enormous boost to the growth and development of women's music."

+The genre, which first came to be known as "lesbian music", has its roots in certain musical contributions of the 1960s and is defined by the artists and labels in the 1970s who built upon this foundation in order to foster a lesbian-oriented musical movement.

 Out of the separatist movement came the first distributed examples of music created specifically for lesbians or feminists.
-In 1972, Maxine Feldman, who had been an "out" (openly gay) performer since 1964, recorded the first overtly lesbian record, "Angry Atthis" (Atthis was a lover of the Ancient Greek poet Sappho).
+In 1972, Maxine Feldman, who had been an openly gay performer since 1964, recorded the first overtly lesbian record, "Angry Atthis" (Atthis was a lover of the ancient Greek poet Sappho).
 Feldman had been performing the song since 1969, and its lyrics were specific to her feelings and experiences as a lesbian.
-In the same year the feminist all-woman bands The Chicago Women's Liberation Rock Band and the New Haven Women's Liberation Rock Band released Mountain Moving Day.
+In the same year, the feminist all-woman bands The Chicago Women's Liberation Rock Band and the New Haven Women's Liberation Rock Band released Mountain Moving Day.
 In 1973, Alix Dobkin, flautist Kay Gardner, and bassist Patches Attom created the group Lavender Jane, and recorded an album entitled Lavender Jane Loves Women, the first full-length album for and by lesbians.
-These early recordings relied on sales through mail order and in a few lesbian-feminist bookstores, like Lambda Rising in Washington, D.C., as well as promotion by word of mouth.
+These early recordings relied on sales through mail order and in a few lesbian feminist bookstores, like Lambda Rising in Washington, D.C., as well as promotion by word of mouth.
 In May 1974, the women who would go on to form the first European women's rock band performed at a women's music festival in Berlin.
 They formed the German women's rock band Flying Lesbians and released one self-titled album in 1975.